I've wanted to adapt the EVS and V2 vacuum press systems for vacuum clamping for

 to the clamping jig.
 I wanted to build something that could shut off

 the vacuum without depleting the vacuum reservoirs and at the same time allow the work piece to release quickly from the clamping jig when the pressure was released.

 Luckily, I stumbled upon an excellent source for an affordable 3-way pneumatic latching valve.
 They offered me a very good discount if I bought a decent amount of units so I agreed and this updated version of the clamping system is now available.
 It does not require any wiring or electricity and it goes together very easily.

 How It Works

 By using a 3-way latching (tap on, tap off) foot valve, pressure can be applied to the clamping template and be instantly released as needed.
-This kit doesn't force the pump to run continuously.
-Instead, the pump only runs when the vacuum reservoirs need to be recharged.
+This kit doesn't force the vacuum system to run continuously.
+Instead, the system only runs when the vacuum reservoirs need to be recharged.

 Whether it's a simple hold down jig or a production run of vacuum template projects, you're going to get a kick out of using the power of vacuum to hold projects in place!